Jaga-Telesin/d2u/D2U_Readme.txt

 Troubleshooting
 ================

-- To find out why the script might be having issues on your server, edit the '/d2u/deluge_scripts/variables.py' file, change output to 'True', then remove the comment #'s from the beginning of the two lines under 'Debugging' and save the file.
+To find out why the script might be having issues on your server, edit the '/d2u/deluge_scripts/variables.py' file, change output to 'True', then remove the comment #'s from the beginning of the two lines under 'Debugging' and save the file.
 Then SSH into your server, navigate to the '/d2u/deluge_scripts' folder, and run the script using 'python d2u.py'.
-Any problems it encounters will be output to the console to help with diagnosis.
+All info will be output to the console to help with diagnosis.